symfony/symfony-docs/translation.rst

   resources defined for the ``locale`` (e.g. ``fr_FR``).
 Messages from the :ref:`fallback locale <translation-fallback>` are also loaded and added to the catalog if they don't already exist.
 The end result is a large "dictionary" of translations.
-This catalog is cached in production, to minimize performance impact.
+This catalog is cached in production to minimize performance impact.

 * If the message is located in the catalog, the translation is returned.
 If